krstffr/meteor-slidr/README.md

     // Optional: Should the slideshow restart at the first element
     // if the user clicks "next" at the last element?
     carousel: true,
+    // Optional: Add a callback which will get called whenever the active
+    // slide updates in the view.
+If you have multiple view a function wrapped
+    // in a debounce is recommended!
+    slideCallback: _.debounce( function () {
+      console.log('A global slide callback, gets called whenever this slidr slides.
+Protop: debounce it to avoid multiple simultaneous calls!');
+    }, 50, true ),
     // Holder of all your views.
 Will most often only contain one
     // view object!
     views: [{